libplctag/libplctag4j/README.md

 1. Install Git, JDK 8+ and Gradle for your OS platform.
 2. Checkout the source with Git: `git clone https://github.com/libplctag/libplctag4j`
 3. In a command line window enter the directory/folder in which you checked out the project.
-4. Run `gradle build`
+4. Run `gradle -b build-jar.gradle clean shadowJar`
 5. You will find the JAR files in `build/libs`.

 You can use an IDE such as IntelliJ, Eclipse or Visual Studio Code.
 All of these either natively handle the Gradle build files or have plugins that will support Gradle.
+Note the non-standard Gradle command above.
+You may need to edit the IDE configuration to support that directly.
+I build on the command line for simplicity.

 ## Tier 1 Platforms